bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

 One last rule down here.
 For the card.
-I\'m going to just give it a little bit of padding, set a background color, and set some margin on the bottom and that should look good.
+I&apos;m going to just give it a little bit of padding, set a background color, and set some margin on the bottom and that should look good.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->